rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 operators](https://www.gov.uk/government/publications/coronavirus-covid-19-safer-transport-guidance-for-operators/coronavirus-covid-19-safer-transport-guidance-for-operators#personal-protective-equipment){.govuk-link}
 for further guidance on PPE and face coverings.

-In non-residential settings, any child, young person or other learner who starts displaying coronavirus (COVID-19) symptoms while at their setting should, wherever possible, be collected by a member of their family or household.
-In exceptional circumstances, if this is not possible, and the setting needs to take responsibility for transporting them home, or if a symptomatic child or young person needs to be transported between residential settings, you should do one of the
+In non-residential settings, any child, young person or student who starts displaying coronavirus (COVID-19) symptoms while at their setting should, wherever possible, be collected by a member of their family or household.
+In exceptional circumstances, if this is not possible, and the setting needs to take responsibility for transporting them home, or if a symptomatic child or young person needs to be transported between residential settings, you should do one of the following:
-following:

 -   use a vehicle with a bulkhead or partition that separates the driver and passenger